-In 2006 when Warren Buffett announced that he would be leaving the majority of his fortune to charity, he began receiving letters from people all over the world asking for his help.
+In 2006 when Warren Buffett announced that he would be giving away the majority of his fortune to charity, he began receiving letters from people all over the world asking for his help.
 When the letters continued, he gave them to his philanthropist sister, Doris Buffett, who has been answering them ever since.
 Through their joint efforts the Letters Foundation was born, a foundation of last resort that provides humanitarian grants to people experiencing a crisis through no fault of their own when no other options exist.
 On December 7th, 2018 Doris Buffett published Letters to Doris: One Woman’s Quest to Help Those With Nowhere Else to Turn, a collection of 24 powerful stories from individuals who were grant recipients of the Letters Foundation, and whose lives were transformed by the philanthropy and generosity of siblings Doris and Warren Buffett.
 On May 2019, the Learning by Giving team traveled to Omaha, Nebraska to spotlight the philanthropic work of Doris Buffett.
 Joel Jaquez, the foundation’s Manager of External Relations and Partnerships, wrote about the team’s experience there.

 Following the publication of Letters to Doris: One Woman’s Quest to Help Those With Nowhere Else to Turn, Doris Buffett’s two Boston-based philanthropic organizations, Learning by Giving Foundation (LxG) and Letters Foundation (Letters), collaborated together to launch her national book tour alongside the Creative Team that helped write the book.